 This has been done over six years.
 As Mhairi Dawson says, the issue has really divided people, because they are almost being asked to answer questions about what they do not know.
 A few weeks ago, we spoke to NatureScot, and the only answer that we got was basically, "Yes, the wind farm things will probably happen in a national park."
 Apart from that, we were told, "It could happen", "It's possible it'll happen," or, "That's in principle."
 There were no hard-and-fast answers, and that caused an even bigger division, because we were hoping that we would actually get an answer.
-I know that that was just pre the consultation, but we were hoping that there would be some answers that would settle things, but there were not any.
+I know that that was just pre the consultation, but we were not any.